meghanmshea/intertidal-eDNA/README.md

 Rscript R/bycatch.R
 ```

 **Note:** All of these analyses were run on a personal computer, and should be easy to reproduce.
 Analyses that require repeated access to an API (e.g. the GBIF range analysis) may take a long time to run.
-When running R code chunks, we recommend running these analyses as RStudio jobs using `job::job()` from the `job` package [more here](https://lindeloev.github.io/job/).
+When running R code chunks, we recommend running these analyses as RStudio jobs using `job::job()` from the `job` package ([more here](https://lindeloev.github.io/job/)).

 ## Problems